 On January 7, 2025, a fire broke out in the Santa Monica Mountains in the Pacific Palisades in Los Angeles, California.
 As strong dry winds blew across LA the fire spread quickly, forcing hundreds of families to flee their homes and leave everything behind.[1]
 Within a matter of days, six different wildfires were burning across LA, destroying entire communities in their paths.
 Twenty-four people lost their lives,[2] more than 150,000 people were placed under evacuation orders, and approximately 10,000 buildings and 40,0000 acres were destroyed.[3]

 In response to the disaster, communities throughout LA rallied to protect and support each other through the tragedy.
 Fire Relief Boutique: A Story About Community, a short film directed by New Roads School senior Sage Starkovich, highlights the incredible efforts of a group of students at her school to collect and organize donations for those whose homes were destroyed.
+The film was awarded the Community Hero Award at the 2025 MY HERO International Film Festival.

 The students set up a drive to collect donated clothes, toiletries, home goods, and baby items; providing essentials to anyone affected.
 They set up base at New Roads School and organized the donations to create a “free shopping experience,” for their community.
-They led over one hundred volunteers and received so many donations that they had to send a portion of them over to other donation centres.
+They led over one hundred volunteers and received so many donations that they had to send a portion of them over to other donation centers.

 New Roads School, with permissionVolunteers sort through the donations.